OSGeo/PROJ/docs/source/apps/projinfo.rst

     |

-    where {object_definition} or {object_definition} is a PROJ string, a WKT string, an object name or a AUTHORITY:CODE (where AUTHORITY is the name of a CRS authority and CODE the code of a CRS found in the proj.db database).
+    where {object_definition} or {object_definition} is a PROJ string, a WKT string, an object name, AUTHORITY:CODE
+    (where AUTHORITY is the name of a CRS authority and CODE the code of a CRS found in the proj.db database) or a OGC URN (such as  "urn:ogc:def:crs:EPSG::4326", "urn:ogc:def:coordinateOperation:EPSG::1671", "urn:ogc:def:ellipsoid:EPSG::7001"
+    or "urn:ogc:def:datum:EPSG::6326")

 Description
 ***********